 How we manage a data breach

-In the unlikely event of a data breach which is likely to result in serious harm to one or more individuals and Northcape has not been able to prevent the likely risk of serious harm with remedial action, we will follow the Office of Australian Information Commissioner (OAIC) mandatory breach reporting guidelines and will invoke our data breach response plan to inform all relevant parties.
+In the unlikely event of a data breach which is likely to result in serious harm to one or more individuals and Northcape has not been able to prevent the likely risk of serious harm with remedial action, we will follow the Office of Australian Information Commissioner (OAIC) mandatory breach reporting guidelines and inform all relevant parties.

 How to access personal information?